joey-qytyku/OS-90-fixed/docs/Scheduler.md

 # Preface

-OS/90 features a fully-preemptible and reentrant kernel with support for multithreading and non-blocking IO.
+OS/90 features a fully-preemptible and reentrant kernel.
+The scheduler is the most complex part of OS/90 because of the high degree of DOS compatibility.

-## Terms to Know
+# Terms to Know

 Virtual INT: A feature in OS/90 that allows the kernel thread to enter real mode to call a software interrupt vector.
+This is terminated by the IRET instruction at the highest INT call level.
+Reentrant: The kernel can be entered by several concurrent threads at once.
+Locking is used to guard parts of the kernel that are shared or non-reentrant
+Trap frame and context: Read below

 # PIT Configuration

-Originally, 1MS scheduler ticks were considered, but when the kernel was made preemptive and reentrant, this was not nearly enough.
+Originally, 1MS scheduler ticks were considered, but when the kernel was made preemptive and reentrant, this was found to not be very high.

 1MS means 1000 hertz.
 Let us suppose the average i386 runs at 20 MHz.
-It must be considered that the context switch procedure makes heavy use of memory access.
+Context switches are expensive operations.

 # Interrupts and Exceptions

-Exceptions and interrupts are all indexed.
-A single byte value indicates the index of the E/I and a non-index bit indicates if it is an exception or IRQ.
-Every single IDT entry is ring 0.
-This is so that the local IDT can be used to implement local software interrupts.

-Two functions in C dispatch exceptions or interrupts.
-They are called from C.

 # Local Exceptions and Fake Interrupts